WOMEN OF THE WORD: HOW TO STUDY THE BIBLE WITH BOTH OUR HEARTS AND OUR MINDS

 In His sweeping depiction of kingdom citizenship, Jesus utters some of the most familiar passages in all of Scripture.
-Most of us have only encountered the Sermon on the Mount in fragments, considering its subdivisions as complete teachings in their own right – a study on blessedness, a reflection on the Lord's Prayer, a meditation on lilies of the field.
+Most of us have only encountered the Sermon on the Mount in fragments, considering its subdivisions as complete teachings in their own right–a study on blessedness, a reflection on the Lord's Prayer, a meditation on lilies of the field.
 But what if we navigated these three chapters as they were originally heard: as one cohesive, well-ordered message, intended to challenge us to think differently about repentance, salvation, and sanctification?
 This 9-week study does just that.
 Seat yourself on a mountainside to learn at the feet of Jesus.

-First Peter: A Living Hope
+First Peter: A Living Hope In Christ

 Our inheritance through Christ is imperishable, undefiled, and unfading.
 In 1 Peter, a man of faith and flaws and eyewitness to the life of Christ challenges us to look beyond our current circumstances to a future inheritance.
 He shares his concerns on big picture issues for the early church, describes believers' true identity in Christ, and ultimately helps readers discover what it means to experience the Living Hope they have in Christ.
 Key themes of humility, submission, and identity in Christ guide the study of 1 Peter as participants are challenged to read the book in its entirety each week.
 (9 sessions)

 God Of Creation: A Study of Genesis 1-11